willtwr/ArtGAN/README.md

 # Trained models

 Each link below is the best trained model for the corresponding dataset.
-Please download and extract to :
+Download and extract to 'models' folder:

 - CIFAR-10 - http://www.cs-chan.com/source/ArtGAN/CIFAR64GANAE.zip